saiso12/sai-blogz/README.md

-# Sai Kothapalli — Personal Blog
+# Sai Soundararajan — Personal Blog

 Personal portfolio and blog built with Astro, deployed to Cloudflare Pages.